truculentmath/QueueStack/README.md

 # QueueStack
 Queue and Stack implementation for Mathematica

+## Metadata
+      Author: Kevin O'Bryant
+      Date:   January 16, 2020
+      License:GNU GPLv3.
+Feel free to use and reuse however, noncommercially, but I'd appreciate a citation if you have one to give.
+And prior permission for commercial use, please.

 I'm an academic, so if you use this for anything, please let me know so that I can add it to my resume.

+## Getting Started
+Put QueueStack.wl in the directory FileNameJoin[{$UserBaseDirectory, "Applications"}]

+Use "<< QueueStack`" (without the double-quotes, but with the backward quote) to load the package.

+## Origin Story

 Code started with several Mathematica Stackexchange answers:
 - (Carl Woll)	https://mathematica.stackexchange.com/questions/198341/implementing-core-data-structures/198345